awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_PROCEDURE.md

 ALTER PROCEDURE first_quarter_revenue(bigint, numeric) RENAME TO quarterly_revenue;
 ```

-The following example change the owner of a procedure to `etl_user`\.
+The following example changes the owner of a procedure to `etl_user`\.

 ```
 ALTER PROCEDURE quarterly_revenue(bigint, numeric) OWNER TO etl_user;